 On June 3rd of 2018, the Fuego Volcano erupted just outside of Antigua, Guatemala less than 15 miles away from where friends Joaquín Avich, Ana Castillo and Chelsea Glass all reside.
 The three friends, alongside many other members of the community, voluntarily began to crowdfund and get involved in the relief efforts.
 Their days and weeks were spent purchasing and delivering supplies to shelters, hospitals, clinics and the homes of individuals in order to provide as much help as possible in the immediate aftermath of the tragedy.
 The initial months with a bit a blur as we did our best to purchase and deliver supplies and medicine, answer calls and emails, attend meetings, raise funds, visit shelters and more.
-We did our best to keep people, especially donors, informed of our progress and to track our expenses in our effort to be transparent so people knew exactly where each sent was going, which can be seen here.
+We did our best to keep people, especially donors, informed of our progress and to track our expenses in our effort to be transparent so people knew exactly where each cent was going, which can be seen here.

-After receiving over $28,000 USD in donations in less than one month, we slowly began to consider options for using the money in the most ethical and sustainable way possible to offer quality, long term assistance to those affected by the eruption.
+After receiving over $28,000 USD in donations in less than one month, we slowly began to consider options for using the money in the most ethical and sustainable way possible to offer quality, long-term assistance to those affected by the eruption.
 In November, with approximately half of the initial funds remaining, Ileana Avich then stepped in to devise a strategic plan in order to turn what began as immediate relief efforts into viable organization and so was born Fundación Fénix.

 FUNDS & SUPPLIES FOR ELEMENTARY SCHOOL IN ECUADOR: ONGOING

 On our trip to Ecuador in September, 2017 we visited a local elementary school in the Cotopaxi region of the country.
-In an effort to make a measurable and lasting impact we donated a projector to their technology department so students can learn more through videos, articles, online encyclopedias, etc. to deepen their understanding of the global world we live in!
+In an effort to make a measurable and lasting impact, we donated a projector to their technology department so students can learn more through videos, articles, online encyclopedias, etc. to deepen their understanding of the global world we live in!
 With the left over funds we put together school supplies packets for the 30 students.
-In March of 2018 we returned with two new printers for the school’s office along with paper and ink cartdriges.
+In March of 2018, we returned with two new printers for the school’s office along with paper and ink cartridges.
 We also donated art supplies to the school and assisted them in cleaning out their office area and teacher’s room in order to help them improve their organization and make life just a little easier for teachers who are working so hard!